Regex Pattern Libraries for PII Detection

 start = end - overlap

-for segment in text_segments:
+for base_offset, segment in segments:

 for pii_type, pattern in compiled:

-for match in pattern.finditer(segment):
+for m in pattern.finditer(segment):

 results.append({